a-ads/blog/content/blog/how-to-get-a-job-in-cryptocurrency.md

 meta_keywords: ""
 json_ld: ""
 ---
-## What are cryptocurrency careers?
+## What Are Cryptocurrency Careers?

 Are you dreaming of working in the crypto industry and getting your salary in bitcoins?
 I have great news for you!
 Cryptocurrency careers are more popular now than you think.